mgbeyer/phpwtl/README.md

 **P.E.P.R. - [P]phWTL [E]xternal [P]lunder [R]aider**

 This is a little tool for the automated logging of static assets included in a page, in proper (webserver like) sequence.
 PEPR will try and parse the static HTML output of your PHP script to identify all static assets in it automatically.
 So in contrast to the SALT tool, this procedure is non-invasive and tags, embedding static assets into the source, don't need to be changed.
-Unlike SALT, this tool needs PHP output buffering to work.
+Unlike SALT, this tool needs PHP output buffering to work (i.e. the logger's data retrieval policy "DRP_CONTENT_LENGTH_RETRIEVAL" set to "DRP_CLR_BUFFER").

 **SALT or PEPPER, what's it to be?**